GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/6-lab.md

 3. Address any errors you find so that the result returned to a is `12`.

     ```javascript
+    /* EXERCISE 2
+       TODO: Run the code as is and then modify it to have strongly typed variables.
+       Then, address any errors you find so that the result returned to a is 12. */

     let x;
     let y;
     let a;